- When is the TBA Awards season?

 - List of Participating Companies

 Each season of the TBA Awards runs from September 1 through August 31 and is named for the years it straddles.
-For example, the 2016/2017 TBA Awards season will run from September 1, 2016 through August 31, 2017; the ceremony will be held in November/December 2017.
+For example, the 2017/2018 TBA Awards season will run from September 1, 2017 through August 31, 2018; the ceremony will be held in November 2018.

 Any current Theatre Bay Area member company in the counties served by the TBA Awards program may apply to participate.
 Currently, the program serves the following counties: San Francisco, Alameda, Contra Costa, Santa Clara, San Mateo, Santa Cruz, Monterey, Marin, Napa, Sonoma and Solano.
 See "What are considered eligible productions?" below for more specifics on the types of productions that are eligible.